Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/gene-homology.md

 ---
-slug: gene-homology
+slug: how-to-find-homologous-genes
 title: How to find homologous genes in the Entity viewer
 description: A table of the homologous genes found in other species for an individual gene of interest.
 related_articles:
   - href: ../../../ensembl-data/comparative-genomics/homology-annotation.md
+  - href: ../../../ensembl-data/comparative-genomics/reference-collections/reference-collections-pre-june-2025.md
+  - href: ../../../ensembl-data/comparative-genomics/reference-collections/reference-collections-june-2025.md
 ---

 # How to find homologous genes in the Entity viewer

+The Gene relationships panel in the detailed view of a gene contains a homology table.

+The table lists genes homologous to the user's gene of interest found in a reference collection of species genomes.

 Homologous genes share a common ancestor, being separated 'split' by a speciation event or a gene duplication event.

-A list of homologous genes for a given gene are found in the homology table.

 The homology table for a gene is the first tab in the gene relationship panel found in the detailed view of a gene in the Entity viewer.

 <figure>
   <img src="media/gene-homology.png" />
   <figcaption>
-    A view of the homology table for BRCA2 in the Entity viewer.
+    A view of the homology table for BRCA2 in the Gene relationship panel of the Entity viewer.
   </figcaption>
 </figure>

-For each homologous gene found in another species genome the following information is provided:
+For each homologous gene found in a species genome from the reference collection the following information is provided:

 * __Common name__: Domestic guinea pig
 * __Scientific name__: _Cavia porcellus_